-In this guide, we will teach you how to segment your audience, how to personalize a page, and how to create a funnel personalization.
+In this guide, we will teach you about core features of Unless - how to segment your audience and how to personalize a page.

-The Goals tab helps you keep track of your conversions and other critical goals.
+The Goals tab helps you keep track of your conversions and other goals.
 We dedicated a separate support article to this topic.

 And that’s it - everything there is to know about creating your first personalization!
 Browse the Help Center for more how-to videos, guides, and personalization ideas.